launchdarkly/vue-client-sdk/README.md

 ## Supported Vue versions

-This SDK only supports >= Vue 3.2.
+This SDK supports Vue 3.2 and newer versions.

 Additionally, refer to the [JavaScript SDK README](https://github.com/launchdarkly/js-client-sdk#browser-compatibility) to learn more about browser compatibility.